CVHub520/X-AnyLabeling/examples/optical_character_recognition/text_recognition/README.md

 2. Automatic Annotation Mode

-For automatic annotation, the tool is integrated with models from [PaddleOCR-v4.0](https://github.com/PaddlePaddle/PaddleOCR).
+For automatic annotation, the tool is integrated with models from [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR).
 Users can select the appropriate model based on their needs or deploy custom models for assisted inference.

 Here's how to proceed with automatic annotation:
 - Load the image or video file.
 - Load the relevant PPOCR model.
 - Click to run the annotation process.

+> [!TIP]
+> Starting from v3.2.3+, we supports Re-recognition functionality.
+When detection results are inaccurate, you can manually draw text boxes and use only the recognition part of the OCR pipeline.
+Simply draw your text regions first (currently only rectangle, rotation and polygon shapes are supported), then ensure the "Skip Det (On)" button is activated before running inference, otherwise, it will override your existing shapes.

 When annotating PPOCR data, the `label` field values can be ignored; instead, you should focus on the `description` field.
 - To hide the text labels, you can use the shortcut `Ctrl+L`.